Meet Aimee: the occupational therapist harnessing the power of surf therapy

 Are you an occupational therapist like Aimee?
 Head to Mable to connect with and book people seeking aged care or disability support across Australia.

-If you’re looking for a rewarding career, become an independent support worker on Mable today.
-All support workers on Mable receive a suite of high-level insurances to cover you for all bookings made on Mable, access to 170+ free training courses and 24/7 counselling support.
-Sign up and get started today.
+If you're looking for a rewarding career, become an independent support worker on Mable today.
+Every session booked and invoiced through Mable comes with insurance for support workers.
+You'll also gain access to 170+ free training courses and 24/7 counselling support.